;

 We all know how important it is to maintain good oral hygiene, but your diet plays a significant role too!

 Receding gums are one of the most frequent dental conditions.
-Over half of the global population has encountered gum recession in at least one tooth.
+More than 50% of people worldwide have gum recession affecting at least one tooth.

-There are two main culprits behind it: Plaque Buildup causing inflammation and Trauma to the gums.
+There are two main culprits behind it: Plaque Buildup and Trauma to the gums.

 Here are the key nutrients you should consider adding to your diet right away to help with receding gums: